The marker made by Deerfield Machine notes Atwood's service.

 On Saturday morning, Lily Marceau, who has been volunteering with the restoration, recited the address from memory.
 Richard A. Ruether Post 152 American Legion provided the honor guard and salute, with its chaplain, Kevin Hamel, reading a Civil War soldier's prayer.

-A contingent from the North Adams Police Department placed a flag and memorial holder at the new memorial stone and Police Director Michael Cozzaglio thanked Atwood's great-grandchildren and great-great-grandchildren for allowing them honor him.
+A contingent from the North Adams Police Department placed a flag and memorial holder at the new memorial stone and Police Director Michael Cozzaglio thanked Atwood's great-grandchildren and great-great-grandchildren for allowing them to honor him.

 "We didn't know he was a member of the North Adams Police Department," he said.
 "On behalf of the city of North Adams and the North Adams Police Department we want to thank Officer Atwood for his service to the country as a Civil War veteran and his service to the city of North Adams as a police officer."